mulesoft-consulting/jwt-module/README.md

 ### Component

-The "Sign" component can be placed into your flow like any other component, and allows you to specify the source for the JSON-formatted `header` and `payload` parts of the [structure](https://en.wikipedia.org/wiki/JSON_Web_Token#Structure):
+The "Sign" component can be placed into your flow like any other component, and allows you to specify the source for the JSON-formatted `header` and `payload` parts of the [JWT structure](https://en.wikipedia.org/wiki/JSON_Web_Token#Structure):

 ![Sign parameters](/images/sign-parameters.png)